 The year is drawing to a close, and that means one thing: Delta flyers across the country are scrambling to lock in (or level up) their Delta Medallion Status for next year.

 Look, I get it.
 I've done some questionable things in the past just to lock in another year of status.
-But after an enormous (and unpopular) overhaul last year, earning Delta status is more expensive than ever.
+But after Delta's unpopular Medallion changes went into effect last year, earning status is more expensive than ever.
 Unless you're an ultra-frequent traveler flying on your employer's dime, most travelers are much better off as free agents.

 But I know some of you out there are dangerously close to reaching that next tier.
 And lucky for you, there are a handful of ways to close the gap before Dec.
 31.